Fast 9 trailer teases explosive showdown between Vin Diesel and John Cena

 Fast 9, the 10th entry in Universal Pictures' action movie series, has received a new trailer - and it's as explosive and visually outrageous as any fan might expect.

-The trailer, which clocks in at three minutes and 20 seconds, shows off plenty of high-octane action as Vin Diesel's Dominic Toretto and his crew come under fire from his long-lost brother Jakob (newcomer to the series John Cena).
+The trailer, which clocks in at three minutes and 20 seconds, shows off plenty of high-octane action as Vin Diesel's Dominic Toretto and his crew come under fire from his brother and assassin Jakob (John Cena).

 - Here's everything you need to know about Fast 9